The Wu relations in real algebraic geometry: Introduction

 The different roles played by these two kinds of classes can be leveraged to study the level of real functions fields.
 Indeed, it follows from the Milnor conjecture, proved by Voevodsky~\cite{Voevodsky}, that the level of $\R(X)$ is $\leq 2^{k-1}$ if and only if $\omega^k$ vanishes on some dense Zariski open subset of $X$ (see Lemma \ref{lowlevelcrit}).
 Consequently, a relation between~$\omega$ and the $c_i$ nontrivially involving the monomial $\omega^k$ would imply that $s(\R(X))\leq 2^{k-1}$.

-This remark does not immediately lead to improvements to Pfister's $s(\R(X))\leq 2^n$ bound (see~\S\ref{parlevelintro}), because all our relations live in degree $\geq n+1$.
-However, under appropriate geometric hypotheses on $X$, one can combine this strategy with additional arguments (notably, when $n$ is odd, Bloch--Ogus theory applied as in \cite{Hilbert17}), to improve Pfister's bound on the level (see Theorems \ref{evendim}, \ref{odddim} and \ref{conicbundles}).
-These theorems generalize Theorem~\ref{levelsurfaceintro} in higher dimensions (see Remark \ref{evendimrmks} (i)).
+This remark does not immediately lead to improvements to Pfister's $s(\R(X))\leq 2^n$ bound, because all our relations live in degree $\geq n+1$.
+However, under appropriate geometric hypotheses on $X$, one can combine this strategy with additional arguments (notably, when $n$ is odd, Bloch--Ogus theory applied as in \cite{Hilbert17}), to improve Pfister's~$2^n$ bound on the level (see Theorems \ref{evendim}, \ref{odddim} and \ref{conicbundles}).
 Let us only state here the following concrete consequence (which also relies, when $n=3$, on Voisin's proof of the integral Hodge conjecture for uniruled complex threefolds \cite{voisinthreefolds}).